jayashree-sridhar-16/linux/Assignments/Assignment4/README.md

 - Nested paging mode (with ept) involves much less number of exits to handle paging operations as compared to shadow paging mode (without ept).

 ### What changed between the two runs (ept vs no-ept)?
-- With EPT mode, two layer page table is used for address translation.
-Guest VM does not exit for INVLPG instruction or for any operation on CR3/0/4 does not require VM exit, as Guest VM owns the page table
+*With EPT mode, two layer page table is used for address translation.
+Guest VM does not exit for INVLPG instruction or for any operation on CR3/0/4 does not require VM exit, as Guest VM owns the page table*
--In shadow paging mode, VMM has to emulate any operation on CR3/0/4 and INVLPG instruction, as Guest VM does not own the page table.
+*In shadow paging mode, VMM has to emulate any operation on CR3/0/4 and INVLPG instruction, as Guest VM does not own the page table.*